What is pneumonia?

 Pneumonia is an acute inflammatory response deep in the lungs, in the alveoli.
 When a tissue is infected or injured, there is an inflammatory response that is, in the simplest sense, an accumulation of pus.
 When the deep lungs are injured or infected, pus accumulates there.
 Pus in the alveoli is pneumonia.

-Pneumonia is most often caused by an infection, and a wide variety of microbes can infect the lungs.
-Many times pneumonia is due to bacteria, but it can also result from viruses, fungi, and other microbes.
-The most common cause of community-acquired pneumonia is the pneumococcus (Streptococcus pneumoniae).
-Hospital-acquired pneumonia often results from Gram-negative bacterial rods.
+Pneumonia is caused by an infection, and a wide variety of microbes can infect the lungs.
+Most of the time, pneumonia is caused by viruses or bacteria, but fungi and other microbes can be responsible.
+SARS-CoV-2 emerged in 2019 and became pandemic in 2020 and is currently an especially pressing cause of pneumonia, COVID-19.
+Other viral causes include influenza viruses, respiratory syncytial viruses, and more.
+The most common cause of community-acquired bacterial pneumonia is the pneumococcus (Streptococcus pneumoniae).
+Hospital-acquired pneumonia often results from other bacteria including Klebsiella pneumoniae, Pseudomonas aeruginosa, E. coli, or Staphylococcus aureus.

 In a healthy lung, inhaled air flows through the airways and alveolar ducts to the alveoli.
 The alveoli are air sacs surrounded by very thin walls containing blood.
 At this site, gases (oxygen and carbon dioxide) exchange between air and blood.